Hotmoka/hotmoka/README.md

 since it does not implement io.takamaka.code.lang.Storage
 ```

-The `Moka create` command requires the specify who pays for the object creation
+The `moka create` command requires to specify who pays for the object creation
 (our account), then the fully-qualified name of the class that we want to instantiate
 (`io.takamaka.family.Person`) followed by the actual arguments passed to its constructor.
-The classpath refers to the jar that we have installed previously. `Moka create`
+The classpath refers to the jar that we have installed previously. `moka create`
 checks if we really want to proceed (and pay).
 Then it ends up in failure
 (`TransactionException`).
 Note that
 all offered gas has been spent.
 This is a sort of *penalty* for running a transaction that fails.
 The rationale is that this penalty should discourage
 potential denial-of-service attacks, when a huge number of failing transactions are thrown at a
 node.
 At least, that attack will cost a lot.
 Moreover, note that the transaction, although
 failed, does exist.
-Indeed, the nonce of the caller has been increased, as you can check with `Moka state`
+Indeed, the nonce of the caller has been increased, as you can check with `moka state`
 on your account.

 But we still have not understood why the transaction failed.
 The reason is in the exception